Skip to main content

 Check out the program offerings below for more details on registration, age requirements and more.

 Join experts from Montana WILD and Last Chance Audubon Society for a guided bird walk around Spring Meadow Lake.
 We will observe and identify many species.
 This walk and its content are geared toward adults.
 We will follow a flat, one-mile loop and will be out for around an hour and a half.
-Binoculars are available for use.
+Montana WILD will provide binoculars or you can bring your own.

 Drop in Activities: All month!